 A bachelor's degree in surveying engineering provides theoretical and practical knowledge of geospatial systems, spatial data collecting, global positioning systems and other surveying technologies.
-Course topics usually include advanced math, data collection systems, survey computations, legal aspects of surveying and boundary surveying principles.
 Through hands-on assignments students learn to use modern technology to analyze hydraulic systems, land development sites, highways and structures.
 A bachelor's degree typically takes four years to complete.
+Course topics usually include:

 In order to begin careers in the industry, surveyors are required to obtain licensure through their state licensing board.
 Specific licensing requirements vary from state to state, but the majority requires candidates to pass the National Council of Examiners for Engineering and Surveying (NCEES) examinations and occasionally require additional exams administered by the state.
 After passing the initial NCEES Fundamentals of Surveying exam, individuals will usually work under the supervision of a licensed surveyor for a period of four years prior to taking the NCEES exam in Principles and Practice of Surveying.